jiangyc2024/NumCSE/README.md

 Known issue (Mac OS X):
 - run `cmake .` and `make` twice
 - if this doesn't fix problem: try with clean `clone`

+### `'Python.h' file not found` or `Python3 not found.
+Please install it to use any function of matplotlibcpp.h.`

+Cmake failed to identify a proper Python3 distribution with matplotlib and numpy installed.
+The easiest way is to install the anaconda distribution, activate conda envrionment using `conda activate base` or `conda activate self_defined_env`.
+And then rerun the cmake configuration `cmake ..` in build folder.